eXPerience83/DKNCloud-HAS/README.md

 ## Introduction

-This integration now uses our own API client (in the `airzone_api.py` module) to interact with the official Airzone Cloud API—adapted for dkn.airzonecloud.com.
+This integration now uses our own API client (in the `airzone_api.py` module) to interact with the official Airzone Cloud API (adapted for dkn.airzonecloud.com).
-The client authenticates by sending a POST request to the `/login` endpoint and then fetches installations (and their devices) via the `/installation_relations` endpoint.
+The client authenticates by calling the `/login` endpoint and then fetches installations (and their devices) via the `/installations` endpoint.
 If successful, the integration creates climate entities representing each device.

 The configuration flow collects the following parameters:
 - **Username**: Your Airzone Cloud account email.